ambrop72/aprinter/README.md

 ## Implemented features (possibly with bugs)

   * SD card printing (reading of sequential blocks only, no filesystem or partition support).
   * Serial communication using the defacto RepRap protocol.
-Baud rate above 57600 will not work, for now.
+Maximum baud rate is 115200.
   * Homing, including homing of multiple axes at the same time.
 Either min- or max- endstops can be used.
   * Line motion with acceleration control and cartesian speed limit (F parameter).
     Speed limit in case of E-only motion is not implemented.